 - Register as many domain names in your ‘domain family’ (and keyword-related domains) as possible.
 This is the cheapest way to prevent competitors from stealing your traffic and protect your business brand.

 - ICANN – Internet Corporation for Assigned Names and Numbers official website.

 - WHOIS – Look up domain name registrant details (i.e. who owns the domain name.)

 - GoDaddy – Domain name registrar services, domain auctions, expired domain backorders, etc.

 - Namecheap – Domain name registrar services

 Click one of the buttons below to continue …

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been tested, reviewed, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.

-Have you found this article useful?
-Please feel free to use the links below to share this information with other WordPress users.
+Have you found this post useful?
+If so, please use the social buttons below to share this page with others.